 By LFNKR local staff member in China

-A group of typical students study at one of our foster care shelters in China.
-The shelter is situated near the North Korean border.
-It is true that the North Korean government provides facilities in each province to accommodate Kot-jebi (homeless street children).
-However, since the facilities are chronically short of food, many children, driven by hunger, run away to seek food on their own.
+The North Korean government provides facilities in each province to accommodate Kot-jebi (homeless street children).
+However, since the facilities cannot supply enough food, many children, driven by hunger, run away to seek food on their own.

 Meanwhile, many of the children born in China to North Korean defector mothers living with ethnic Korean Chinese fathers may be better off food-wise, but life in China still remains tough.
 The following profile is taken from an interview with a typical ethnic Korean Chinese father.